 If I had been the assertive person I am today, I would have walked up to those ladies individually and asked them if I had offended them in some way or I would have shared how I was offended by their hurtful actions.
 This would have given them a chance to respond if they chose to.
 Then, I could have proceeded to speak to others, then the church about the issue, if I chose to.
 Maybe then I would feel I had done everything I could do to try to repair the relationship (which I had assumed was close until I was blocked).
 But I wasn’t the strong woman I am today.

 And honestly, I don’t see a lot of “church people” using Matthew 18 when there is a problem in a relationship.
 I’m not sure Matthew 18 is used the right way in many churches.

 Most times Matthew 18 is used to continue to spiritually abuse a woman into staying in an abusive marriage.
 Abusive men can go to their church and share how their wife has filed for divorce, and then the church gets involved to bring her back home.
 Is that what Jesus meant for Matthew 18?
 I don’t believe so.

 My spiritual abuse wounds will take longer to heal than my other wounds.
 I have yet to find a church where I feel I’m fully accepted as a divorced woman.
-Might just be a small town problem, but it’s still a problem for many divorced women.
+Might just be a small-town problem, but it’s still a problem for many divorced women.

-Are divorced women accepted in church these days?
+Are divorced women accepted in the church these days?
 Feel free to share your story – accepted or shunned? – in the discussion below.